Background pattern

 Rare but medically important side effects(may affect up to 1 in 1,000 people):

-• hemolysis (abnormal breakdown of red blood cells)
+• Hemolysis (abnormal breakdown of red blood cells)

 Additional side effects in children and adolescents

-The available information indicates that the side effects of Grafalon in children and adolescents are not fundamentally different from those observed in adults.
+Available information indicates that the side effects of Grafalon in children and adolescents are not fundamentally different from those observed in adults.

-Some side effects may occur several months after administration of Grafalon, these late side effects include an increased risk of infections and certain types of cancer.
+Some side effects may occur several months after administration of Grafalon, these late effects include an increased risk of infections and certain types of cancer.

 Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this prospectus.
-You can also report them directly through the Spanish System of Pharmacovigilance of Medicines for Human Use: https://www.notificaram.es.By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor or pharmacist, even if it is possible side effects not listed in this leaflet.
+You can also report them directly through the Spanish Medicines and Healthcare Products Agency (AEMPS) https://www.notificaram.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Grafalon Storage
+5. Storage of Grafalon

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton after EXP.
+The expiry date refers to the last day of the month shown.

 Do not use Grafalon if the solution is cloudy.

-Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of the containers and unused medications.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
 This will help protect the environment.

-Not suitable for multiple extractions.
+Not suitable for multiple withdrawals.

 Composition ofGrafalon